Nam June Paik's life and art: “Thinking about art” and “Making art” before sale/presentation

 Today, a few companies are in the process of reducing the variety of offers and information to what your filter or algorithm flushes up with (paid) advertising or opinion ...
 And if you want to play there, you have to put a lot of money in our hands, as ourselves tell us in a kind of farce of a young entrepreneur coaching in private broadcasters.

-But the internet exists independently of these companies, it is time for a second wave, for many small search engines that people can find about many small exciting websites and companies ...
-It is up to them, explore the network, there are already more than the big G; Whether the final revolution of the Enlightenment through knowledge and information exchange on the Internet will become a reality or "is eaten by profit greed" is in the hands of internet users.
+But the internet exists independently of these companies; it's time for a second wave, for many small search engines through which people can find many small, exciting websites and companies… it's up to you, explore the net, there's already more than just Google; whether the final revolution of enlightenment through the exchange of knowledge and information on the net becomes a reality or is “devoured by greed” lies in the hands of internet users.

 With its robots, Paik also gave us a number of creative suggestions, you can look forward to what will come from the 3D printer in the near future ...

-Paik has experimented in incredible quantities of new configurations with video images and thus opened completely new dimensions to the art forms "sculpture" and "installation".
-He changed the transmitted statements of the medium of video; In a process that illustrates its deep understanding of the underlying electronic technologies as well as its ability to understand the core of medium television, to turn away from the inside out and thereby create something completely new.
+Paik experimented with video images in an incredible number of new configurations, thus opening up entirely new dimensions for the art forms of sculpture and installation.
+He transformed the conveyed messages of the medium of video in a process that demonstrates both his profound understanding of the underlying electronic technologies and his ability to understand the core of the medium of television, to turn it inside out, and thereby create something entirely new.

 Paik's art was never influenced or limited by the usual technical processing of TV and video.
 Rather, it used the material and composition of the electronic images and its placement in the room or on the screen in order to fundamentally change them and thus create a new form of creative expression.

-It is astonishing and admirable: Right at the beginning of the TV and video revolution in the 1960s, Paik intuitively felt the "power of moving pictures"- and without hesitation he took the chance to acquire the emerging technology and to transform it into a kind of new art that the world has never seen before.
+It is astonishing and admirable: Right at the beginning of the TV and video revolution in the 1960s of the last century, Paik intuitively sensed the “power of moving images” – and he seized the opportunity without hesitation to acquire the emerging technology and transform it into a kind of new art the world had never seen before.

 It is even more astonishing that he could soon make predictions about how the emerging technologies would change our daily life.
 Now the time has come and it is up to us to take part in the positive changes and to stop the negative phenomena through non -observance ... so that the “Global Village” becomes a “global village” for all people and the “Electronic Super Highway” brings something to everyone.